-- Synchronous 10/100 Mbps operation - MII interface to the physical layer device (PHY) - EMAC acts as DMA master to either internal or external device memory space - Hardware error handling including CRC - Eight receive channels with VLAN tag discrimination for receive quality-of-service (QOS) support - · Eight transmit channels with round-robin or fixed priority for transmit quality-of-service (QOS) support - Ether-Stats and 802.3-Stats RMON statistics gathering - Transmit CRC generation selectable on a per channel basis - Broadcast frames selection for reception on a single channel - Multicast frames selection for reception on a single channel - Promiscuous receive mode frames selection for reception on a single channel (all frames, all good frames, short frames, error frames) - Hardware flow control - 8K-byte local EMAC descriptor memory that allows the peripheral to operate on descriptors without affecting the CPU.
-The descriptor memory holds enough information to transfer up to 512 Ethernet packets without CPU intervention. - Programmable interrupt logic permits the software driver to restrict the generation of back-to-back interrupts, which allows more work to be performed in a single call to the interrupt service routine. - TI Adaptive Performance Optimization for improved half duplex performance - Configurable receive address matching/filtering, receive FIFO depth, and transmit FIFO depth - No-chain mode truncates frame to first buffer for network analysis applications
+- Synchronous 10/100 Mbps operation. - Standard Media Independent Interface (MII) and/or Reduced Media Independent Interface (RMII) to physical layer device (PHY). - EMAC acts as DMA master to either internal or external device memory space. - Eight receive channels with VLAN tag discrimination for receive quality-of-service (QOS) support. - Eight transmit channels with round-robin or fixed priority for transmit quality-of-service (QOS) support. - Ether-Stats and 802.3-Stats statistics gathering. - Transmit CRC generation selectable on a per channel basis. - Broadcast frames selection for reception on a single channel. - Multicast frames selection for reception on a single channel. - Promiscuous receive mode frames selection for reception on a single channel (all frames, all good frames, short frames, error frames). - Hardware flow control. - 8k-byte local EMAC descriptor memory that allows the peripheral to operate on descriptors without affecting the CPU.
+The descriptor memory holds enough information to transfer up to 512 Ethernet packets without CPU intervention.
+(This memory is also known as CPPI RAM.) - Programmable interrupt logic permits the software driver to restrict the generation of back-to-back interrupts, which allows more work to be performed in a single call to the interrupt service routine.

-Introduction www.ti.com
+www.ti.com Introduction